 About Robb Wolf

 Robb Wolf, a former research biochemist is the New York Times Best Selling author of The Paleo Solution – The Original Human Diet.
-A student of Prof. Loren Cordain, author of The Paleo Diet, Robb has transformed the lives of hundreds of thousands of people around the world via his top ranked iTunes podcast, book and seminars.
+Robb has transformed the lives of hundreds of thousands of people around the world via his top ranked iTunes podcast, book and seminars.

-Robb lives in Reno, Nevada with his wife Nicki and daughter Zoe.
+Robb lives in Reno, Nevada with his wife Nicki and daughters Zoe and Sagan.

 Nicki Violetti founded CrossFit NorCal, the 4th CrossFit affiliate, now NorCal Strength and Conditioning in Chico, CA with her husband Robb Wolf in January of 2004.
 Nicki is noted for her development of the “On Ramp” concept and programming published in a two part series in The Performance Menu in May and June 2009 and now adapted and utilized in thousands of gyms worldwide.
 The On Ramp program is designed to introduce new clients into general CrossFit/mixed modal programs with the consistent result being improved new client experience, conversion rates and membership retention.